patooworld/PWCloud/How-to-Disable-Telemetry-Reporting.md

 ## GDPR and Azure Data Studio

-In addition to supporting the General Data Protection Regulation (GDPR), the Azure Data STudio team takes privacy very seriously.
+In addition to supporting the General Data Protection Regulation (GDPR), the Azure Data Studio team takes privacy very seriously.
 That's both for Microsoft as a company and specifically within the Azure Data Studio team.

 To ensure GDPR compliance, we made several updates to Azure Data Studio, these include: